LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Experimental Results

-From the results, we observe that excluding Collaborative Consultation (setting 2) leads to the most significant performance degradation (17.57\%)\footnote{For the sake of brevity, all mentions of performance degradation in this section refer specifically to a drop in $Accuracy^c$, as it better reflects the model's performance in real-world tasks compared to $Accuracy^a$.}, highlighting its critical role in achieving optimal untangling results.
-Removing either the explicit or implicit worker agent (settings 3 and 4) also results in significant performance drops (20.27\% and 18.92\%, respectively).
+Excluding Collaborative Consultation (setting 4) leads to the most significant performance degradation (16.90\%), highlighting its critical role in achieving optimal untangling results.
+Removing either the explicit or implicit worker agent (settings 5 and 6) also results in significant performance drops (18.99\% and 19.72\%, respectively).
 However, it is important to note that these two settings inherently exclude Collaborative Consultation due to the presence of only a single agent, making their performance degradation partly attributable to the absence of collaborative consultation.
-When we isolate the effect by excluding the performance drop caused by the lack of collaborative consultation, settings 3 and 4 show additional reductions of only 2.70\% and 1.35\%, respectively.
+When we isolate the effect by excluding the performance drop caused by the lack of collaborative consultation, settings 5 and 6 show additional reductions of only 2.09\% and 2.82\%, respectively.
 This indicates that while incorporating both explicit and implicit worker agents enhances performance, the collaborative consultation mechanism itself contributes the most substantial improvement in our framework.
-Removing Info Tools (setting 1) results in a performance decrease of 9.46\%, suggesting that the structured context improves our model's untangling effectiveness.
+Removing both explicit contexts and implicit contexts (setting 3) results in a performance decrease of 8.45\%, suggesting that the structured context improves our model's untangling effectiveness.
 However, compared to the substantial improvements brought by collaborative consultation, Info Tools mainly serves as foundational support by providing essential contextual information rather than driving the core reasoning and decision-making process.

-\begin{custommdframed} \textbf{\textit{Answer to RQ2:}} The ablation results suggest that while structured context information and the integration of both explicit and implicit worker agents supports untangling accuracy, the collaborative consultation mechanism play a more critical role in achieving the effectiveness of \textit{ColaUntangle}. \end{custommdframed}
+\begin{custommdframed} \textbf{\textit{Answer to RQ2:}} The ablation results suggest that while structured context information and the integration of both explicit and implicit worker agents supports untangling accuracy, the collaborative consultation mechanism plays a more critical role in achieving the effectiveness of \textit{ColaUntangle}. \end{custommdframed}